Trick Measurement Techniques

 Stein seat-tube inside diameter measuring tools

 The inside diameter of most bicycle components where precise fit is needed is standardized, with only a few variations.
-With the seat tube, on the other hand, the outside diameter is usually standardized, but the inside diameter is not.
+The seat tube's outside diameter, on the other hand, is usually standardized, but the inside diameter is not.

 A caliper can do what the Stein tools do, though less conveniently.
 Lacking the Stein tools or a caliper, however, you can still easily compare the diameters of an old seatpost and its replacement, as this article will describe.